-Learn the best way to vacuum seal burgers for sous vide cooking.
+Learn the best way to vacuum seal burgers for sous vide cooking or freezing.

 We will also talk about whether it's really worth it, cooking them ahead of them, and if you can freeze them, then cook them.